Please help keep NHOpenGov up and running!

 We provide the information and you decide what's important to you.
 The site incorporates powerful analytic tools, which will only get better as we receive more data.
 Once we receive addition years of spending data, with just a few clicks of your mouse, you will be able to compare year over year figures and easily spot trends.
 With the sorting tools and search functions you can quickly find out how much the Department of Transportation spent on asphalt for state roads and from whom, how much the Department of Corrections spent on overtime for prison guards and everything in between.
 If you wish, you can also export the data in an excel file to conduct your own research later.

-We currently have data for more than 3 million transactions covering every dollar spent by every state agency.
-Every last dollar they spent in fiscal years 2009, 2010, 2011, 2012 & 2013 Q1 are accounted for.
+We currently have data for more than 4.5 million transactions covering every dollar spent by every state agency.
+Every last dollar they spent in fiscal years 2009, 2010, 2011, 2012, 2013, and the first half of 2014 are accounted for.
 We are continually collecting new data.
 As soon as we receive any additional data, we will make it available here on the site.
 Please sign up for our email list by clicking here to receive updates.

 If you find something interesting in the data that you think we should look at, questions or suggestions on how to make the site better, send us a message by clicking on the feedback button at the top of the page.